jpgard/tableshift-web/content/pages/datasets.md

 **Distribution Shift:** We partition the datasets by school.
 Approximately 700 schools are in the training set, and 10 schools are used as the target distribution.
 This simulates the process of deploying ASSISTments at a new school.

+**Availability & Access:** The 2012-2013 ASSISTments dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/nicolaswattiez/skillbuilder-data-2009-2010) (a free Kaggle account is required).

 ## Childhood Lead
 * Availability: Public